asigalov61/Rock-Piano/README.md

 # Rock Piano

+## Proof-Of-Concept Piano-Drums Music AI Model/Implementation

-#### "When all is one and one is all, that's what it is to be a rock and not to roll." ---Led Zeppelin, "Stairway To Heaven"
+### "When all is one and one is all, that's what it is to be a rock and not to roll." ---Led Zeppelin, "Stairway To Heaven"

-***

-### Proof-Of-Concept Piano-Drums Music AI Model/Implementation

 ***